stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 I got comparable results running the tests in Chrome v84 and Edge v84 on Windows 10.
 I noticed that the results could vary a lot between runs, but the general trend was consistent.

 Scaling up was performant regardless of the destination canvas area.
 Scaling down was only performant for the smallest destination canvas area.
 Thus the lower the total number of pixels involved (source plus destination), the more performant scaling will be.
-This observation of course makes sense intuitively.
+Of course, this makes sense intuitively.

 ## Conclusion